Applying for Financial Aid

 Complete the FAFSA and accept financial aid awards

 By January 15, submit the Free Application for Federal Student Aid (FAFSA).
 Even if you think you’re not likely to qualify for need-based aid, it’s still a good idea to apply.
-If you complete your FAFSA, you'll receive a financial aid notification in early spring, which will direct you to view and accept your financial aid package on CASH.
+If you complete your FAFSA, you'll receive a financial aid notification in early spring, which will direct you to view the awards that are available to you and accept your financial aid package on CASH (Check Aid Status Here).
 For more information on this process, please visit the Understanding Your Aid page on the Texas One Stop website.

-The university’s CASH—Check Aid Status Here—system provides information about the status of your scholarship and financial aid applications.
+The university’s CASH—Check Aid Status Here—system provides information about the status of your financial aid applications.
 It’s also where we’ll notify you of any additional documentation required.